Tuesday, November 23, 2021

 This definition of "bend rather than break" applies in a number of relevant ways for software design.
 A service provider strives for resilience to downtime and outages.
 A programming language designer and compiler implementer strives for resilience to breaking user code.
 Interface designers strive for resilience to footguns and obvious logic bugs.
 In each case, the person wants the software (or user) to bend rather than break.

 I like it.
 In fact, I'm willing to boldly claim that resilience is objectively desired.
-If that is the case, then its synonym, flexibility, should also be just as desired, objectively.
+If that is the case, then its synonym, flexibility, should also be just as desirable, objectively.
 Among the definitions of this particular word, you'll find "bend rather than break", "ease of adaptation or offering many options", and (my person favorite) "the willingness to adjust one's thinking or behavior."
 Doesn't that last definition sound suspiciously like science and knowledge?
 It's no coincidence, and I'm not just playing word games.
 I'm pointing out the underlying truth that things must change.
 It's the third law of thermodynamics.

 Any resilient system will necessarily resist ossification.

 What are these quotes, by the way?
 Don't worry about it!
 I just made them up.
-If I used twitter, these are the kind of one-liners I would tweet.
+If I used twitter, these are the kinds of one-liners I would tweet.
 But I don't, so I don't.
 You have to read the longform, instead.

 I have argued so far that the concept of "stability" has something of a duality.
 There's the notion that something is stable because it resists external change, and the notion that something is stable because it resists bugs; it resists stagnation.
 An example of the former is a strong interface stability guarantee from a library.
 An example of the latter is keeping your browser and OS up-to-date to fix bugs, known security vulnerabilities, and just to acquire new features.
 Or stated another way, the "it's not a bug, it's a feature" line of thinking is the bug.